realmagicgreen/magicgreenastro/src/content/posts/green-walls/index.md

 coverImage: './green-walls.jpg'
 description: 'Green walls are not only visually pleasant, but naturally absorb CO2 and other pollutants thus cleaning the air.' # max 160 digits cos dunno how to trim it, yet......
 ad: false # use 'true' to have post displaying AD
-featured: false # use 'true' to have it displayed in home
+featured: true # use 'true' to have it displayed in home
 sticky: # 'true' or empty
 show_in_home_slideshow: # 'true' or empty
 home_slideshow_caption: # lowercase, max 12 digits, including spaces